bendabin/HexapodRobot/README.md

 The project consists of 2 parts:

-- Part 1 The Android Application for sending commands to the robot.
+- Part 1 The Android Smartphone Application GUI for sending commands to the robot.
 - Part 2 The 6 legged robot with a servo controller PCB with an ATMEL1280 microcontroller.

 **For more details on the project report please click [here](/ThirdYearProjectReport.pdf).**

 ## Part 1

+This part of the project is the Android Smartphone Application GUI.

 ![ImageText](/Images/AndroidAppGUI.png?raw=true "The GUI for the project")

-**To view the code for the Android GUI buttons please click [here](/GUI/Form1BU.cs).** The name of the file is called Form1BU.cs and is written C#.
+**To view the code for the Android GUI buttons please click [here](/AndroidAppCode/MainActivity.java).** The name of the file is called MainActivity.java and is written Java.

 ## Part 2